newleafdev/3-neighborhood-Recursive-Cellular-Automata-EDA/README.md

 The research sits on the interface of computer science, automata theory, information theory, dynamical systems theory and theoretical physics.
 The original idea was proposed by Professor David Berman, initally implementing the novel cellular automata on a 1980s home computer with limited memory and compute.

+## What is a recrusive cellular automata?

+A Recursive Cellular Automata (RCA) is essentially an elementary cellular automata but on each update step, the rule is set to be equal to the state.
+In this way, the RCA has a limited length determined by it's neighbourhood length.
+For a 3 neighbourhood cellular automata, the length of the state array (and consequently, rule array) is 2^3 = 8.
+For a 5n system, the length of the state & rule arrays is 2^5 =32.
+RCA have a circular topology as depicted below.

 ![circulartopology](https://github.com/user-attachments/assets/483fd8b4-b08d-4b7f-8869-b2f0d322bac5)

 ## Most interesting discovery